sean35mm/nps-table/README.md

   - new server component paradigm (natural fetching)
 - **TypeScript**
 - **Vercel**
-  - continuous deployment
+  - CI/CD

 ## Description

 This is a comprehensive and filterable data table indtended to be used in conjunction with the Clockify API.
 Use selectors to filter either by employee name, date, or both!
 The returned data is paginated to show 10 results per page.
+The table is also responsive and has vertical scroll for all devices.

 _Want to run this locally?_